Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/getting_started/RunningTomcat.md

 The following example shows stopping/starting Tomcat on a linux system, as the `root` user.
 (This example will work on Mac OS systems as well.
 For a Windows installation, use the `.bat` files in place of the `.sh` scripts used in the provided examples.)

-1. Tomcat isn’t currently running so we need to start it up.
+1. Tomcat isn't currently running so we need to start it up.

    Run the `startup.sh` script in the `$TOMCAT_HOME/bin` directory (`$TOMCAT_HOME` is `/usr/local` in this example):